AASTU-Ravenclaw/intelligent-parking-management-system/README.md

 ## Repository Structure

-The repository follows the structure required by the assignment:
+The repository follows the structure: